lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Time and Timers.md

 $end(Timer)$

 This specifies a timer named `t` that will first trigger at the start of execution and then repeatedly trigger at intervals of one second.
-Notice that the time units can only be left off if the value is zero.
-Each target provides a built-in function for retrieving the logical time at which the reaction is invoked.
+Notice that the time units can be left off if the value is zero.

+Each target provides a built-in function for retrieving the logical time at which the reaction is invoked,
+<span class="lf-c">`get_logical_time()`</span>
+<span class="lf-cpp warning">FIXME</span>
+<span class="lf-py warning">FIXME</span>
+<span class="lf-ts warning">FIXME</span>
+<span class="lf-rs warning">FIXME</span>.
 On most platforms (with the exception of some embedded platforms), the returned value is a 64-bit number representing the number of nanoseconds that have elapsed since January 1, 1970.
 Executing the above displays something like the following:

 ```
 Logical time is 1648402121312985000.